‘The Meg’

 ‘Mama’

-A social realist slice of everyday life, director Li Dongmei, in her feature film debut, revisits the memories of 1990s childhood days in a mountainous rural Chinese village.
+A social realist slice of everyday life, director Dongmei Li, in her feature film debut, revisits the memories of 1990s childhood days in a mountainous rural Chinese village.

 Evocative, at 134 minutes Mama is a little too indulgent, the meditative pace can, as one critic succinctly stated, see Dongmei in this memory exercise of reconstruction…forget the viewers